anachronic/blog/sources/articles/away-from-kubernetes.md

 1. Have it start automatically whenever the system starts
 2. Restart the containers when they fail

-These are two **very** basic things for any server and I'm fine with it.
+These are two **very** basic things for any server.
 I'm not concerned about 100% uptime or anything like that.
-If the server takes 1 minute to restart, that's fine with me as long as the servers are restarted.
+If the server takes 1 minute to restart, that's fine with me as long as the servers start on their own without me having to ssh into the machine

 For that I did a couple of things: